 Everyone who visits Rome has to throw a coin into the Trevi Fountain, one of Rome's most famous tourist stops, to ensure a return to Rome.
 Other movies that feature a Trevi Fountain scene are Three Coins in the Fountain and La Dolce Vita.
 The ornate Baroque fountain was completed in 1762 at the end point of an ancient Roman aqueduct.Continue to 5 of 9 below.

 San Crispino has long been touted as the best gelateria in Rome and Elizabeth Gilbert's description of tasting their gelato (in the book) will make you wish you were there.
 Here you'll eat gelato only, no cones to interfere with the flavors.
 I've read that there are three San Crispino shops, this one is near the Trevi Fountain.

 06 of 09

 The beautiful Borghese Gardens are a great place to get away from the hustle and bustle of Rome.
 It's hard to believe you are still in the city.
 Inside the gardens is the Villa Borghese, now an art museum.

 During her time in Rome, Elizabeth Gilbert takes a trip to Naples, the birthplace of pizza.
-I've been told by many people, including my neighbor who is a Naples native, that da Michele, in business since 1870, serves the best pizza in the world.
-They serve only two kinds of pizza - Margherita (said to be the original pizza made for Queen Margarita) and marinara (without Mozzarella but with lots of garlic and oregano).
+Some people think that da Michele, in business since 1870, serves the best pizza in the world.
+They serve only two kinds of pizza—Margherita (said to be the original pizza made for Queen Margarita) and marinara (without Mozzarella but with lots of garlic and oregano).
 On Via Colletta just off Corso Umberto, inexpensive.
-More Restaurants and Pizza in Naples.